rackerlabs/wonton/README.rst

 wonton
 ======

-Gevent-based, multithreaded tool for bulk transferring S3 to Cloud Files or vice versa
+Gevent-based, multithreaded tool for bulk transferring objects from Amazon S3 to Rackspace Cloud Files or vice versa

 Installation
 ------------